Paid Positions

 • Project management oversight and detailed execution of stewardship activities including impact reports, acknowledgement, donor recognition, thank you notes, etc.

-• Drafts donor acknowledgments and collaborates with team members to ensure their timely and accurate completion.
+• Draft donor acknowledgments and collaborate with team members to ensure their timely and accurate completion.

-• Helps plan and implement donor cultivation and stewardship events (volunteer experiences, site tours, receptions, cultivation/appreciation events) for mid and major gift donors.
+• Help plan and implement donor cultivation and stewardship events (volunteer experiences, site tours, receptions, cultivation/appreciation events) for mid and major gift donors.

-• Thinks strategically about donor engagement, providing creative solutions to develop meaningful and mutually rewarding relationships with donors at all levels.
+• Think strategically about donor engagement, providing creative solutions to develop meaningful and mutually rewarding relationships with donors at all levels.

-• Fields inquiries from donors about their giving.
+• Field inquiries from donors about their giving.
 Consistently demonstrates exemplary customer service and provides excellent relationship management and prompt follow-up.

-• Maintains accurate and detailed records of donor correspondence in database daily.
+• Maintain accurate and detailed records of donor correspondence in database daily.

-• Researches, recommends, and implements strategies to raise the positive profile of Central Union Mission among civic, business, and church leaders in the local community.
+• Research, recommend, and implement strategies to raise the positive profile of Central Union Mission among civic, business, and church leaders in the local community.

-• Educates the community through site tours and speaking engagements.
+• Educate the community through site tours and speaking engagements.

-• Manages church partnerships in coordination with Vice President of Development.
+• Manage church partnerships in coordination with Vice President of Development.

 Requirements: